-The south western corner of the site contains a number of trees covered by a group Tree Preservation Order.
+• The south western corner of the site contains a number of trees covered by a group Tree Preservation Order.
 Retain and enhance existing mature trees and incorporate these into the landscaping proposals for the site.

-Include a community use as part of the development proposals as required by a restrictive covenant relating to this site.
+• Include a community use as part of the development proposals as required by a restrictive covenant relating to this site.

-Provide a net gain in biodiversity and Green Infrastructure through ecological enhancements, by incorporating new natural native habitats and native street trees into the landscaping proposals and designing buildings with integral bat boxes and bird nesting opportunities.
+• Provide a net gain in biodiversity and Green Infrastructure through ecological enhancements, by incorporating new natural native habitats and native street trees into the landscaping proposals and designing buildings with integral bat boxes and bird nesting opportunities.

-- Provide access from Hammonds Ridge or through the CALA Homes development at Edwin Street to the west, the details of which will need to be investigated further. - Provide a Sustainable Transport Strategy to identify sustainable transport infrastructure improvements and demonstrate how the development will provide comprehensive sustainable links to the town centre and transport hubs, including safe and convenient routes for walking and cycling.
+- Provide access from Hammonds Ridge. - Provide a Sustainable Transport Strategy to identify sustainable transport infrastructure improvements and demonstrate how the development will provide comprehensive sustainable links to the town centre and transport hubs, including safe and convenient routes for walking and cycling.

-Design surface water drainage to minimise run off, to incorporate SuDS and to ensure that Flood Risk is not increased.
+• Design surface water drainage to minimise run off, to incorporate SuDS and to ensure that Flood Risk is not increased.

-The site lies within the brick clay (Weald clay) Minerals Safeguarding Area, therefore the potential for mineral sterilisation should be considered in accordance with policy M9 of the West Sussex Joint Minerals Local Plan (2018) and the associated Safeguarding Guidance.
+• The site lies within the brick clay (Weald clay) Minerals Safeguarding Area, therefore the potential for mineral sterilisation should be considered in accordance with policy M9 of the West Sussex Joint Minerals Local Plan (2018) and the associated Safeguarding Guidance.